European Union launches clampdown on shadow banking

 “Shadow banking was at the heart of the crisis,” said Frederic Hache, a former derivatives banker who works with public-interest group Finance Watch.
 “As bank regulation has since tightened, activity may shift into the shadow sector.”

-The most controversial element in Barnier’s proposal is a requirement for one type of money market fund, known as constant net asset value (CNAV) funds, to hold a cash buffer equivalent to 3 percent of their assets, with a three-year phase in.
+The most controversial element in Barnier’s proposal is a requirement for one type of money market fund, known as constant net asset value (CNAV) funds, to hold a cash buffer equivalent to 3 percent of their assets.

-Such funds seek to maintain a stable price of 1 euro per share when investors redeem or buy shares in them, to keep the value of their holding steady.
+Such funds seek to maintain a stable 1 euro per share when investors redeem or buy shares in them, to keep the value of their holding steady.

 The buffer would provide a safety cushion in case there is a run on the fund, as seen in the United States when the value of one U.S. fund “broke the buck” and fell below $1 per share.

+“Imposing a three percent buffer would make money market funds unviable,” said Martin O‘Donovan, deputy policy and technical director at Britain’s Association of Corporate Treasurers.
+“To cover that, their rates would no longer be competitive.”

-Funds whose share prices float in line with performance are spared the requirement of maintaining the buffer.
-Excluding them is meant to prompt funds to adopt the model of floating share prices, which are seen by regulators as more transparent.
+Funds whose share price floats in line with performance are spared the buffer requirement.
+Imposing the buffer is meant to prompt CNAV funds to convert to funds with floating share prices, which are seen by regulators as more transparent.

 The funds in the EU, which include BlackRock and Legal & General, are evenly split between the two types.